yaroslaff/ws-emit/README.md

 Start `/usr/local/ws-emit/example/time.py` in console.
 Navigate browser to http://localhost:7788/.
 You will see current system unixtime, it will update every second.

-Caveats:
-- Make sure addresses are exactly matching to CORS value in ws-emit, http://localhost:7788 (default) and http://127.0.0.1:7788 are different
+Make sure addresses are exactly matching to CORS value in ws-emit, http://localhost:7788 (default) and http://127.0.0.1:7788 are different
-- websocket server address (http://localhost:8899) is hardcoded into HTML file (/usr/local/ws-emit/example/templates/dir2web.html).
-If you start it not on localhost (e.g. in LXC container), you need to set correct address in HTML template.

 ### dir2web
 Dir2web is more complex example with authentication and room-spaces.